-The other way to smoke peppers is by using a process that will involve a dehydrator or an oven.
+The other reason to smoke peppers is to add flavor to them for use as ingredients and/or spices.
+This happens by using a process that will involve a dehydrator or an oven.
 Dehydrating is a method used to preserve fruits, veggies, and to make jerky and other foods.
 Basically when moisture is removed from your peppers, it helps to prevent the growth of bacteria and decay of the food – which extends the shelf life of your food.

 After your peppers absorb flavor on the smoker, they are then placed into a dehydrator for around 12 hours to dehydrate.
 This process removes moisture and results in a perfectly smoked pepper that will last for a long time and can be ground into delicious homemade spices.

 The art of the homemade spice has been lost in many regards.
 Nowadays, we typically just buy processed store bought spices from our local grocer.
-While these spices are typically fine, they’re suppressed in flavor and don’t stack up at all in comparison to the flavor of homemade spices.
+While these spices are totally fine to use, they’re suppressed in flavor and don’t stack up at all in comparison to the flavor of homemade spices.